Heves County (former): History

 Heves county was formed in the 13th century.
 The territory of Heves was conquered by the Ottomans in 1596 (see Ottoman Hungary) and formed part of the Ottoman Eğri Eyalet until it was retaken by the Habsburg Kingdom of Hungary in 1687.

 In 1765 it was merged with Külső-Szolnok County; due to the occupation the latter could not maintain its administration (the justice system had already been merged in 1569).

 Following the failed Hungarian Revolution of 1848 a period of military dictatorship and centralisation began in Hungary.
 Heves-Külső-Szolnok was re-partitioned on 13 September 1850 into Heves and Szolnok counties.
 The border between Heves and Szolnok mostly followed the Tisza river.
 As of 1853 Heves comprised the Land- and Stadtbezirke of Erlau (Eger) and the Stuhlbezirke of Pétervásár, Heves, and Gyöngyös.
 Both counties formed part of the District of Pest-Ofen during this period.
-The traditional counties of Hungry, including Heves-Külső-Szolnok, were restored in October 1860.
+The traditional counties of Hungary, including Heves-Külső-Szolnok, were restored in October 1860.

 Heves County was recreated again in the newly arranged Hungarian county system of 1876.
 Its territory after 1876 was broadly similar to its 1850s iteration but with the addition of Tisza-Füred south of the Tisza.

 After World War II, the territory of the county was modified: the region around Pásztó became part of Nógrád county, the area on the left bank of the Tisza (Tiszafüred) became part of Jász-Nagykun-Szolnok county, and an area north of Eger was transferred from Borsod-Abaúj-Zemplén county.